External sharing overview

-If your authenticated external users need greater capability, you must assign them an appropriate Office 365 license.
-To do this, go to the Active users page of the Office 365 admin center, select the external user, click More, and then click Edit product licenses.
+If your authenticated external users need greater capability such as OneDrive for Business storage or creating a Microsoft Flow, you must assign them an appropriate Office 365 license.
+To do this, go to the Active users page of the Microsoft 365 admin center, select the external user, click More, and then click Edit product licenses.

 Authenticated users without Microsoft accounts

 You can share files and folders with anyone who has an email address.
 If the person you're sharing with doesn't have a Microsoft Account or a work or school account, they will be sent a one-time access code for authentication each time they access the file or folder.
 You can't share sites with users unless they have a Microsoft account.